Bonzie Colson Scouting Report

 • Richard C. Harris

-Richard has worked as a sports writer/editor/analyst since 1998, and is NBA credentialed.
+Richard has worked as a sports writer/editor/scout/analyst since 1998.
+He has been credentialed for a variety of special events and games by the NBA, the NFL, the G League, and numerous college athletic programs and conferences.
 He has contributed to various magazines, radio shows, and a number of other sites, including ESPN.com, SI.com, and USAToday.com.
-He is the former CEO of FantasyFootballExperts.com and a former member of the Pro Football Writers of America (PFWA).
-He is currently the Managing Director at Hoops Prospects.
+Richard is the former CEO of FantasyFootballExperts.com and a former member of the Pro Football Writers of America (PFWA).
+An active member of the US Basketball Writers Association (USBWA), Rich is currently the Managing Director at Hoops Prospects, a site that specializes in evaluating potential pro basketball talent.
 Follow on Twitter @HoopsProspects.